 Everything is different: Holden Roarke is now a millionaire entrepreneur—and she has sworn off relationships after all the heartbreak in her life.
 Yet when Holden asks for a favor…it’s impossible to say no!

 Emerson knows she’s strong enough to keep her heart at a distance—or so she thinks.
 But all too quickly, it’s not so simple anymore!

-A whimsical romp about first loves, bruised hearts, the delight to be found in doing favours, and falling in love...
+A whimsical romp about first loves, bruised hearts, the delight to be found in the giving and receiving of favours, and, of course, falling in love...

 The question I am asked most often when people discover I am a writer is, “Where do you get your ideas?”

 For me the ideas are the easy part.
 Song lyrics, news headlines, funny stories overheard in cafes.
 (Be careful; a writer might be listening.)
 Yet it’s often the smushing together of two – or more – arbitrary, unconnected thoughts that is where the magic happens.

 Knowing this, pen and paper always with reach so that I might jot down any tiny thought that grabs me, just in case.
 Fortune Cookie.
 Divorce lawyer.
 Jilted prince.
 Secret wedding dress.
 Upstairs girl.
 Crush on The David.
 These random musings all turned into stories, once the right hero and heroine came along.